wp-plugins/n3rdskwat-mp3player/readme.txt

 == Changelog ==

+= 1.1.13 =
+* Modified path-finding functionality to work in more server environments

 = 1.1.12 =
 * Changed current-page-cookie to be removed when the browser is closed
 * Added functionality to stop catching links that have click or mousedown events on them